-If the Referee maintains his opinion, the Directoire Technique has authority to settle an appeal on the question (cf. t.97).
-If such an appeal is deemed to be unjustified, the fencer will be penalised in accordance with Articles t.114, t.116, t.120.
+fied, the fencer will be penalised in accordance with Articles t.114, t.116, t.120.

+Other protests and appeals
-- (b) Other protests and appeals - t.123 Complaints and protests must be made in writing without delay; they must be addressed to the Directoire Technique.

-Protests over the composition of the first round at World Championships and the Olympic Games may only be made up to 7 p.m. of the day before the event (cf. 0.10).
+- t.123.
+1. Complaints and protests must be made in writing without delay; they must be addressed to the Directoire Technique. - 2.
+Protests over the composition of the first round at World Championships and the Olympic Games may only be made up to 7 p.m. of the day before the event (cf. o.10).

-3. Investigation - Right of defence
+Investigation - Right of defence

-t.124 No penalty can be imposed until after an enquiry has been held in the course of which the parties concerned have been called on to give their explanation of the occurrence either verbally or in writing, within a reasonable interval of time, suited to the time and place.
+t.124.
+No penalty can be imposed until after an enquiry has been held in the course of which the parties concerned have been called on to give their explanation of the occurrence either verbally or in writing, within a reasonable interval of time, suited to the time and place.
 After this time limit has expired, the penalty may be imposed.

-4. Method of decision
+Method of decision

-t.125 The decisions of the juridical authorities of competitions are by majority vote, the chairman (president) having the casting vote in case of a tie.
+t.125.
+The decisions of the juridical authorities of competitions are by majority vote, the chairman (president) having the casting vote in case of a tie.

-5. Repetition of offence
+Repetition of offence

-t.126 For offences regarding sportsmanship, good order or discipline, a fencer is said to repeat an offence if he commits a new offence, other than violation of the rules governing bouts, within two years of being censured, or subjected to exclusion, disqualification or suspension.

-For the repetition of an offence, the penalty which must be imposed is:

-- (a) Exclusion from the competition, if the previous penalty was a censure - (b) Disqualification from participation in the whole tournament, if the previous penalty was exclusion or disqualification from a competition
+- t.126.
+1. For offences regarding sportsmanship, good order or discipline, a fencer is said to repeat an offence if he commits a new offence, other than violation of the rules governing bouts, within two years of being censured, or subjected to exclusion, disqualification or suspension. - 2.
+For the repetition of an offence, the penalty which must be imposed is: - a) Exclusion from the competition, if the previous penalty was a censure. - b) Disqualification from participation in the whole tournament, if the previous penalty was exclusion or disqualification from a competition.

-See also the Disciplinary Code of the FIE (Chapter VII, FIE Statutes).
+See also the Disciplinary Code of the FIE (Chapter VII, FIE Statutes-).